sanette/intuos4-oled/README.md

 This will display some text on button #2.
 Notice how you can insert a line break with '\n', and change the font.

+*Warning* For text to work, you need to install the `imagemagick` package.

 ## Restore images

 After the Tablet has been disconnected, you can easily restore the